sarthak-choudhary/sarthak-choudhary.github.io/_pages/about.md

 ---
 Greetings!
 I am currently a Visiting Scholar at the KISP Lab, National University of Singapore, collaborating with [Prof. Prateek Saxena](https://www.comp.nus.edu.sg/~prateeks/).
 My research centers on the intersection of **ML** and **Privacy/Security**.
 I am interested in developing and understanding ML systems that can be deployed in the real world easily and responsibly.

-I recently graduated with a B.E. in Computer Science from BITS Pilani, India in 2023.
+I graduated with a B.E. in Computer Science from BITS Pilani, India in 2023.
 During my undergraduate, I delved into Blockchain applications under the guidance of [Prof. Ashutosh Bhatia](https://www.bits-pilani.ac.in/pilani/ashutosh-bhatia/).
 Additionally, I had the privilege of spending a rewarding summer at The D.E.
 Shaw Group, India, in Hyderabad, contributing as a Software Development Intern.

 *Feel free to email me for research, collaborations, or a casual chat.*